Yamil-Serrano/Paddle-Panic/README.md

 # Paddle Panic

-## 🎮 About
-This project was inspired by a friend who was taking an introduction to programming class.
-After helping him develop a basic Pong game for his course, I became interested in the concept and decided to create my first version based on the structure of his code.
+**Paddle Panic** was inspired by a friend who was taking an introduction to programming class.
+After helping him with a basic Pong game project for his course, I became interested in the concept and decided to create my first version based on the structure of his code.
 From there, I expanded the idea by adding a CPU-controlled opponen and sound effects to enhance the gameplay experience.
 To ensure smooth performance across different screen refresh rates, I implemented delta time physics.

-## ✨ Features
+## Features
 - Adaptive ball physics using delta time for smooth gameplay on different frame rates
 - AI-controlled opponent with dynamic movement
 - Collision detection with paddles and walls